toxicity1985/izberg-api-php/README.md

 ?>
 ```

-**Note** : It will request a none https url.
+**Note**: It will request a none https url.

 #### Authentification

 By default we authenticate the admin user with informations specified on initialization (email, firstname, lastname).
-If you want to authenticate a new user, you can do it using the setUser function :
+If you want to authenticate a new user, you can do it using the setUser function:

 ```php
 <?php